 Can be used to check permissions, but it is recommended that you check permission in your action

-If customising the Velocity templates for Confluence's email notifications, the following items are available in addition to the default context above.
+When you customise the Velocity templates for Confluence email notifications, you can use the following items in addition to the default context.

 Default stylesheet CSS contents